rodolfogamd/my-agenda/README.md

 The procedure for starting up is as follows:

 1. Clone the project.
 (There’s only master branch.)
+2. Modify parameters in config.yaml such as: USER, PASSWORD, PROJECT, DOMAIN_NAME, HOSTNAME and ip according your network connection.
-2. Run the command `vagrant up` from the directory
+3. Run the command `vagrant up` from the directory

+For standalone configuration:
+4. Open your browser to http://localhost:8000
+For vagrant configuration:
-3. Open your browser to http://localhost:9834
+4. Open your browser to http://localhost:9834

 ## Run the application